BarryCarlyon/twitch_misc/extensions/config_service/README.md

 ## What is this example

-This example covers how to use the config service and pubsub service together to sensibly update configuration for an extension and update running versions of that extension
+This example covers how to use the config service and pubsub service together to sensibly update configuration for an extension and update running versions of that extension.

+Specifically covers setting configuration for _all_ channels the extension is active upon, not channel specific configurations, but modifications for specific channels is straight forward to make.

 ## Reference Documentation